codetrotters/codingchallenge2015/README.md

 links promising developers with global startups so they can get invaluable real life experience.

-As part of the application process we post a coding challenge every year.
+As part of the application process we post a coding challenge every year, and this year's applications will be accepted through January 29th, 2016.

-You can read more about the CodeTrotters Fellowship at [http://www.codetrotters.com/fellowship](http://www.codetrotters.com/fellowship)
+You can read more about the CodeTrotters *Fellowship* at [http://www.codetrotters.com/fellowship](http://www.codetrotters.com/fellowship)

 ##Participating in the Challenge

-To participate in this challenge, you need a github account.
-Fork this repository, once you finish with your solution sends us a Pull Request.
+To participate in this challenge, you need a *GitHub* account.
+Fork this repository *and* once you finish with your solution, *send* us a Pull Request.

 We are looking forward to read all your solutions!